jbolanoshurtado/jbolanoshurtado.github.io/_pages/about.md

 I am a Research Master student at the Graduate School of Economics and Business, University of Groningen.
-My current research focuses on expanding the behavioural theory of the firm from an international business lens.
-Currently, I am studying the challenges for learning from performance feedback that arise as companies advance in their internationalisation process.
+My research interests converge on expanding the behavioural theory of the firm employing an international business lens.
+Currently, I am exploring the challenges that companies face for learning from performance feedback throughout their internationalisation process.

-In the pursuit of my research interests, I have used both quantitative and qualitative methods as well as theoretical/computational organisational models.
+In pursuing research about organisations, I have used both quantitative and qualitative methods as well as theoretical/computational organisational models.

+You can check my research [here](https://jbolanoshurtado.github.io/publications/ "To current research"), and my cv [here](https://jbolanoshurtado.github.io/cv/ "To my CV").